githubtraining/write-javascript-actions/responses/02_modify-workflow.md

-## Step 2: Edit the current workflow
+## Edit the current workflow

 Currently `my-workflow.yml` is not set up correctly for our use-case.
 It worked great for allowing us to take a high-level look at workflows, but if we want to use our custom Actions there are some changes that we have to make to it.

 ### :keyboard: Activity: Modify my-workflow.yml to remove boilerplate steps

 1. [Edit]({{workflowFile}}) the `my-workflow.yml`.
-1. Change the `name:` property to `JS Actions`
+2. Change the `name:` property to `JS Actions`
-1. Rename the job from `build` to `action`
+3. Rename the job from `build` to `action`
-1. Remove the two steps that run commands, but leave the step that runs the checkout action.
+4. Remove the two steps that run commands, but leave the step that runs the checkout action.
-1. Commit these file changes to this branch
+5. Commit these file changes to this branch

 I'll respond in this pull request once you make these changes.